stack-pl/portable/README.md

    - launch script .\portable\visual-studio-code.cmd to run VS Code editor.

 7. Depending of your needs, install another tools in '.\portable\tools' directory.
-   Follow 'readme.txt' instructions in particular folders located in '.\portable\tools' to do so.
+   Follow 'portable.txt' instructions in particular folders located in '.\portable\tools' to do so.